blockchyp/blockchyp-go/README.md

 #### Close Batch

-This API will close the merchant's batch, if it's currently open.
+This API will close the merchant's batch if it's currently open.

 By default, merchant batches will close automatically at 3 AM in their local time zone.
 The automatic batch closure time can be changed